 Go to Google and search for "floor plans" and you will find tons of plans.
 You can order plans online, but if you think that you will want to make major changes to a plan that you see, you can save the picture of the floorplan to disk or just print it out (by right-clicking it), make the changes you want, and show them to a builder.
 You will not save too much money versus buying the plans online because the builder will have to get real blue prints drawn for submission to get a building permit.

-Cooper's Lynnwood plan is very popular and the general layout can be seen in many plans on the internet.
+Cooper Communities is no longer building homes in HSV, but their Lynnwood plan has always been very popular and the general layout can be seen in many plans on the internet.
 Its popularity stems from several features:

-This plan also illustrates the point I made about comparing room sizes, not square footage of the house.
-This plan says it has 1718 sq. ft. and Judy's is 1653.
+This plan also illustrates the point made earlier about comparing room sizes, not square footage of the house.
+This plan says it has 1718 sq. ft. and Judy's (shown further down) is 1653.
 Here is the room size comparison (Judy's taken from her blueprint):

 |Cooper's||Judy's||Coop.
 SF||Judy SF||Diff.|